 Karen has worked at Charlton House since 2009.
-She started at Charlton House as visitor services assistant dealing with bookings, weddings, and building up a client list who continually utilise Charlton House.
-Currently Karen is Finance Manager for RGHT and manages the vast range of community groups that regularly use the house.
+She started at Charlton House as a Visitor Services Assistant, dealing with bookings, weddings, and building up a client list who continually utilise Charlton House.
+Currently Karen is Finance Manager for RGHT and manages the vast range of community groups that regularly use the House.

 I love all the ceilings at Charlton House as they each contain beautifully intricate details which are unique to each room.
 However, the chandlers at Charlton House form the centrepiece of these ceilings and illuminate the beautiful designs swirling around them.

 Donna has worked at Charlton House since 2001.
-She grew up locally in Charlton and visited the Old Library as a child when it was public library.
-She enjoys hosting and all manner of catering baking both in and outside of working with the trust.
+She grew up locally in Charlton and visited the Old Library as a child, when it was a public library.
+She enjoys hosting and all manner of catering and baking, both in and outside of working with the Trust.